xaviersharwin10/gitAgent/README.md

 # GitAgent AI Starter Template

-This is a simple, AI-powered trading agent designed to run on the GitAgent platform.
+This is a simple, AI-powered trading agent designed to run on the GitAgent platform

 ## How it Works